 The free plan offers up to three private diagrams.
 Other than that, the paid plans start from $5 per month, which includes unlimited private diagrams and other additional mind mapping tools.

-Finally, a mind mapping tool that can be applied to any industry, including IT, designs, and more.
+Finally, a mind mapping tool that can be applied to any industry, including IT, design, and more.

-While it’s simple and easy to use, it’s just as powerful and more affordable when compared to other tools in the market.
+While it’s simple and easy to use, it’s just as powerful and more affordable when compared to other tools on the market.

 Indeed, even with a low price, it gives an instinctive interface and helpful features that are appropriate to basically any industry.